dramborleg/polar_tales/README.md

 - `n` - create a new note entry
 - `e<0-9>` - edit an existing note, eg `e0` to edit the first note
+- `s<0-9>` - select an existing note to add the time estimate duration to, and immediately exit
 - `x` - immediately exit

-polar tales always attempts to save the notes into a state file before exiting to use as the starting state in future runs (saves have not yet been tested at all on windows/mac).
-It unconditionally copies the contents to the clipboard before exiting, so be careful if this is undesirable (it may eventually be configurable).
+polar tales attempts to save its state to disk between runs (not yet tested on windows/mac).
+It also unconditionally copies the contents to the clipboard before exiting, so be careful if this is undesirable (it may eventually be configurable).

-The time spent on each task is also estimated by polar tales.
-The duration since the previous exit and current exit is added to the task which was last in focus before the application exits, and these time estimates continue accumulating until the state file is cleared.
-This may influence how large of a sleep interval is chosen between runs, since a larger sleep interval will result in less granular time estimates as the entire interval is attributed to only one task.